 Hair Porosity has been the talk of the town ever since it hit the natural hair community in 2009.
 It has revealed even more about how each natural is unique.
-Before porosity knowledge, all we had was 4b/3a/4c to go from; now, we know that a 4c natural that has high porosity hair is completely different from a 4c natural with low porosity hair.
+Before porosity knowledge, all we had was 4b/3a/4c to go from; now, we know that a 4c natural that has high porosity hair is entirely different from a 4c natural with low porosity hair.
 So why do you need to know about porosity?
 Well for starters, hair porosity refers to how well your hair can hold moisture.

-This method will help you figure out if you are on the higher end of the porosity scale or on the lower end.
+This method will help you figure out if you are on the higher end of the porosity scale or the lower end.
 Low and high porosity both have specific characteristics that are easy to point out visually.
-If your hair lacks shine and is very frizzy, even after moisturizing, then you’re most likely a high porosity natural.
+If your hair lacks shine and is very kinky, even after moisturizing, then you’re most likely a high porosity natural.
 Low porosity naturals will see hair that looks moisturized (but lacks elasticity) with no frizz and lots of shine.

-As a rule, low porosity hair has its cuticles shut tight, making it hard for moisture to enter; when it does enter, though, it’s hard for the moisture to escape (<— silver lining I guess).
+As a rule, low porosity hair has its cuticles shut tight, making it hard for moisture to enter; when it does begin, though, it’s hard for the moisture to escape (<— silver lining I guess).

-–Steam: Steam opens low porosity cuticles through heat as well.
+Steam opens low porosity cuticles through heat as well.
 There are several ways to create steam for your hair.
 The steam from the shower is a great way to open your cuticles before applying products.
-Along with that, you could use the baggy method (placing a bag over your head) to create steam from your own body heat.
+Along with that, you could use the baggy method (placing a bag over your head) to create steam from your body heat.
 This is most beneficial for deep conditioning.
 To speed up its effects, use a hooded dryer with the baggy method.
 Handheld and at-home steamers work the best but may be a bit pricey.

 Humectants draw moisture from the air and direct that moisture to your strand.
 It’s like an indirect way of applying moisture to your hair.
 Glycerine is the most commonly used humectant in the natural hair community.
 Others include honey, panthenol, hyaluronic acid, and some glycols.

-–Lighter Products: Low porosity hair already has its cuticles sealed shut, so placing heavy products on top of your strands may create a waxy like film (a.k.a. buildup).
+Low porosity hair already has its cuticles sealed shut, so placing heavy products on top of your strands may create a waxy like film (a.k.a. buildup).
 Buildup prevents the absorption of moisture, so we opt for lighter products to avoid this situation altogether!

 High porosity hair is very porous; the cuticles are raised and most likely damaged from heat, chemical processing, or color manipulation.
 With the hair being so porous, moisture easily gets in but keeping the moisture in is the issue.